-We call it a Quiz, but it's really a challenge: a chance for you to show us how you approach new problems and new concepts in mathematics.
+We call it a Quiz, but it’s really a challenge: a chance for you to show us how you approach new problems and new concepts in mathematics.
 What matters to us are not just your final results, but your reasoning.
 Correct answers on their own will count for very little: you have to justify all your assertions and prove to us that your solution is correct.
-(For some general tips on writing proofs, see proof tips, or take a look at examples of solutions to past QQ problems.)
+(For some tips on writing proofs, see proof tips, or take a look at examples of solutions to past QQ problems.)
 Sometimes it may take a while to find the right way of approaching a problem.
 Be patient: there is no time limit on this quiz.

 The problems are roughly in increasing order of difficulty, but even the later problems often have some easier parts.
-We don't expect every applicant to solve every problem: in the past, we have sometimes admitted people who could do only half of them, occasionally even fewer.
-However, don't just solve three or four problems and declare yourself done!
+We don’t expect every applicant to solve every problem: in the past, we have sometimes admitted people who could do only half of them, occasionally even fewer.
+However, don’t just solve three or four problems and declare yourself done!
 The more problems you attempt, the better your chances.
-We strongly recommend that you try all the problems and send us the results of your efforts: partial solutions, conjectures, methods – everything counts.
-Also, if you come up with a solution that is messy and ugly, see if you can find a better way of thinking about the problem: elegance and clarity count too!
+We strongly recommend that you try all the problems and send us the results of your investigations: partial solutions, conjectures, methods – everything counts.
+Also, if you come up with a solution that is messy and ugly, see if you can find a better way of thinking about the problem: elegance and clarity count too.
 None of the problems require a computer; you are welcome to use one if you'd like, but first read a word of warning about computers.

 You may handwrite or type your Quiz.
 For those interested in typing mathematics beautifully, we also offer you the LaTeX source file for the Qualifying Quiz.
 Please don't let it distract you from solving the problems, though!
 For more information on LaTeX, take a look at our LaTeX tutorial for the QQ.
 No matter how you write up your solutions, we require that you upload them with your application as PDF files; visit our PDF tutorial if you need help.